1 September 2015 - 30 September 2015Time: 10:00am - 4:30pm

 Who can apply?

-It is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary, University of London.
+It is compulsory for students undertaking the Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary, University of London.
 It is also open to LLM students at Queen Mary as well as outside participants.
+Students taking the PG Diploma in International Dispute Resolution - Arbitration must take the exam taking place in May through to July.

 - Standard fee (exam only) - £375